-Regulatory authorities may agree 'exceptional circumstances' exist to justify a shorter notification period of less than 42 calendar days where, for example, the approved provider is ill and no longer able to operate the service, and it is in the best interests of the children at the service to ensure continuity by transferring the service to a new approved provider.
+Regulatory authorities may agree 'exceptional circumstances' exist to justify a shorter notification period of less than 60 calendar days.
+In determining if there are 'exceptional circumstances', regulatory authorities may:

+- consider if the situation is unusual, not typical that is, one that cannot ordinarily be planned for (for example, where a management committee must be dissolved suddenly, a transferring approved provider has gone into liquidation or receivership, the transferring approved provider wants to disband/dissolve the legal entity, or the approved provider is ill and no longer able to operate the service, and it is in the best interests of the children at the service to ensure continuity by transferring the service to a new approved provider). - determine the safety, health and wellbeing of children at the service are at risk (for example, continuity of care becomes compromised).